unvacs/Linuxhardning_practical/Maintaining-Software.md

 Software updates offer plenty of benefits.
 It’s all about revisions.
 These might include repairing security holes that have been discovered and fixing or removing bugs.

+  > U.S. Defense systems are required to be patched within 30 days or sooner as local policy dictates.

 Some benefits:

 - close up problems of security that has been discovered